 Africa contains a vast diversity of physical and cultural conditions and a wide range of religious beliefs.
 There are many problems – physical, economic and political.
 Yet the problems can be exaggerated and there is considerable potential for preaching.

-The first person to be baptised in West Africa was Mr Godwin of Nigeria in 1957.
+The first person to be baptised in West Africa was Bro Godwin of Nigeria in 1957.
 In 1982, ecclesias were established in Nigeria and Ghana, and there were also Christadelphians in Cameroon.
-By 1996 there were over 700 Christadelphians in 40 ecclesias in 17 countries.
+By 1996 there were over 700 Christadelphians in 40 ecclesias across 17 countries.

 All this is the result of God’s blessing on the work of many committed correspondence workers and on the work of long-term missionaries who have spent time in West Africa, particularly in the 1970s.
 Sometimes the direction in which the gospel spreads is completely out of our control – war and persecution cause people to move from one country to another and they take the gospel with them.

-Altogether there are in East Africa over 18,000 Christadelphians in 8 countries.
+Altogether there are in East Africa over 18,000 Christadelphians across 8 countries.